Category Archives: GameMaster’s Resource

 Europe10 Hooks and Rumours for Cyberpunk 2.0.2.0.’s Europe

-This list has ten hooks and rumours that can be heard about the European Council and the Secretariat.
+This list has ten hooks and rumours that can be heard about Europe’s Interior and Trade Commissions.
 Whether or not they are true is up to the GameMaster.
 They can be used as background colour or as potential adventure hooks.

-D10: Europe Rumours – The European Council is unofficial content provided under the Homebrew Content Policy of R. Talsorian Games and is not approved or endorsed by RTG.
+D10: Europe Rumours: The Interior and Trade Commissions is unofficial content provided under the Homebrew Content Policy of R. Talsorian Games and is not approved or endorsed by RTG.
 This content references materials that are the property of R. Talsorian Games and its licensees.

 Want to Get a Discount on New Releases?